dsmHack/2019-team-04/html/wp-content/plugins/gforms-export-entries/readme.txt

 You can find our other tools we use to manage our agency at https://OptiReto.com

 == Changelog ==
+= 1.4.5 =
+*
+* FIX: Added code to insure field order numbers are integers and added catch to while loop to prevent endless loop *
 = 1.4.4 =
 *
 * Revised method used to alert user to setup export entries when new form is saved